truedigital/performance-guidelines/README.md

 ## Fonts
 * Customise subsetting to only include characters that are needed.
 * Try to refrain from 3rd party font hosting

+## Caching
+* All server responses should specify a caching policy that dictates when the client can reuse a previously fetched response.
+In order to adhere to the Page Insights rulings, caching times for static assets should be up to a year with a minimum of one week.
+This can be achieved through a multitude of different ways as highlighted in this [google doc](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching#caching-checklist)